Aidanisgangsta/pgn-pruner/README.md

 All the tags and comments are removed from the file to simplify and condense the file as much as possible.

+Asks the user for how many moves they would like to prune the pgn to.

+Once the pgn has been pruned, it will return the pruned pgn for the user to download or copy.

+# How it works

-It then asks the user to see how long you want the longest line in the pgn to be.
+It asks the user to see how long you want the longest line in the pgn to be.
 - It makes sure the user input is greater than 0 and an integer
     - If it is not it will ask the user to re enter a value
 - It finds the longest line in the pgn.